Deon Tedder: 2023 State Senate Election

-On March 12, 2023, Tedder announced his intention to run for the South Carolina Senate District 42 seat, to be vacated by Marlon Kimpson after his appointment to a role in the Biden Administration.
-The seat will be decided in a special election in 2023.
+On March 12, 2023, Tedder announced his intention to run for the South Carolina Senate District 42 seat, vacated by Marlon Kimpson after Kimpson's appointment to a role in the Biden Administration.
+The seat would be decided in a special election in 2023.
+Endorsements that Tedder received in his race for the Senate seat included Conservation Voters of South Carolina and former South Carolina District 42 Senator Marlon Kimpson.